Southwest Airlines Flight 3472

 Southwest Airlines Flight 3472 was a regularly scheduled passenger flight operating from New Orleans International Airport in New Orleans, Louisiana to Orlando International Airport in Orlando, Florida.
 On August 27, 2016, the Boeing 737-7H4, with 99 passengers and five crew, 12 minutes after departure from New Orleans, was climbing through 31,000 feet and heading east over the Gulf of Mexico when the aircraft's number one CFM International CFM56-7 engine suffered an engine failure.
 A fan blade in the engine broke due to a fatigue crack.
 The separated portion of the blade rotated within the engine, moving forward, striking the engine inlet.
 Debris from the damaged engine inlet punctured the left side of the fuselage causing a loss of cabin pressure and damaged the wing and empennage.
 Oxygen masks were deployed to passengers while the crew initiated an emergency descent to 10,000 feet.
 The aircraft then diverted to Pensacola International Airport for a safe landing about 20 minutes later without further incident.
 While the aircraft sustained substantial damage, there were no injuries.

 The final accident report found that "The fan case had no through-hole penetrations and showed no evidence of an uncontainment."
 The studies made for the investigation looked at the path of the fan blade that broke and estimated that the fragments were ejected from the front of the engine at an angle consistent with the FBO (fan blade out) testing carried out when the engine was certified.
 The level of damage to the engine inlet was, however, greater than expected in the accident when compared with the certification test.

 Aircraft

-The aircraft involved was a 16-year-old Boeing 737-7H4 (registration number N766SW), delivered to Southwest in May 2000.
-The jet was subsequently returned to service and later retired by Southwest in November 2019 to Greenwood–Leflore Airport, Mississippi.
-The aircraft was later scrapped in 2020.
+The aircraft involved was a 16-year-old Boeing 737-7H4, serial number 29806, registered as N766SW, delivered to Southwest Airlines in 2000.
+The aircraft had logged 58,344 flight hours and it was also powered by two CFM International CFM56-7B24G22 engines.